ljvmiranda921/ljvmiranda921.github.io/research/index.md

     No language should be left behind, especially with data.
     I've worked on several datasets and benchmarks to improve the state of low-resource and multilingual NLP.
     These projects involve Filipino [datasets](https://aclanthology.org/2023.sealp-1.2/) and [tooling](https://aclanthology.org/2023.nlposs-1.1/), multilingual benchmarks for [Southeast Asia](https://arxiv.org/abs/2406.10118) and [beyond](https://aclanthology.org/2024.naacl-long.243/), and [more]().

+If you are interested in these types of research, or have ideas to improve the state of Filipino NLP, then please do not hesitate to [reach out](mailto:ljvmiranda@gmail.com)!
+I'm happy to discuss my works and collaborate!

 &nbsp;